Bimini’s Newest Luxury Lifestyle Club: Luna Beach

 Beginning at dawn, guests enjoyed a special ocean-to-table 5 course dinner while sipping delicious tropical cocktails.
 The night was packed with live entertainment including local Bahamian Junkanoos, Fire Dancers, and electric DJ sounds.
 Party-goers gathered around a bonfire on the beach, where Yoga and Meditation instructor, Bianca Janemarie Abbott, led a unique intentions Ceremony, cleansing of last year’s Karma.
 Guests capped off the evening with a champagne toast and sparklers.

-In fulfilling the true Bimini experience, guests enjoyed a complimentary day of yoga and healing on January 1, 2018 as they prepared themselves for the new cycle.
-While others spent the day lounging oceanfront in solar-powered cabanas and cozy beach chairs.
+In fulfilling the true Bimini experience, guests enjoyed a complimentary day of yoga and healing on January 1, 2018, while others spent the day lounging oceanfront in solar-powered cabanas and cozy beach chairs.

 Bimini, 50 miles off the coast of Miami, is just a quick flight or two-hour ferry ride away.
 The 750-acre premier luxury beachfront resort spans approximately half the intimate island of Bimini, providing the ideal backdrop for both relaxation and adventure.
 Rent a golf cart and let the roads take you on a tour through your private Island getaway.
 Discover miles of white sand beaches, dolphin museums, shipwrecks, Hemingway outposts, and indescribable views of Bimini’s turquoise waters.

-Start your New Year off right and book your trip to Bahamian island’s newest hot spot, Luna Beach at Resorts World Bimini!
+Start the New Year off right and book your trip to Bahamian island’s newest hot spot, Luna Beach at Resorts World Bimini!

 Sound off in the comments below!